Join our Discord server and follow our X page for updates, announcements, giveaways, and more!

 The PC headset baseline is the main answer.
 Solo players can disable in-game voice entirely, and console players should keep the same mix before they start touching platform audio formats.

-Use these forks to avoid changing five settings when you only need one.
+Use these checks to avoid changing five settings when you only need one.

 Footsteps Buried